Thousands of creative leaders manage their agencies with Workamajig.

 Focus on gathering initial requirements.
 If the requirements suggest that you need a large and diverse team, pick a methodology that supports flexibility.

 Similarly, if you have a clear idea of the end result, pick a more structured methodology such as Waterfall.
-If the end result is vague (common in case of in-house projects), pick an iterative methodology like Agile.
+If the end result is vague (common in the case of in-house projects), pick an iterative methodology like Agile.

 Some other things to consider when evaluating the project are: